 Competitors wishing to race as a Limited Racing Member must submit a written specification of their vehicle, to the Co-ordinator.
 It must detail all areas where the vehicle does not comply with these regulations.
 This specification shall be made available to the eligibility scrutineers for pre- and post-event checks.

-Limited Racing Members will be invited by the Championship Organisers on a race by race and individual vehicle basis.
+Limited Racing Member vehicles will be invited by the Championship Organisers on a race by race and individual vehicle basis.
 The vehicle must not deviate from the specification submitted unless such changes are approved by the Championship Organisers.
 Any approval may be withdrawn at any time by the Championship Organisers.

 Limited Racing Members will not be eligible for: -